-Additional Guidance for Specific Hazards - Additional guidance for protecting specific hazards with Victaulic VortexTM systems may be available in Victaulic Application Notes.
+Additional Guidance for Specific Hazards - Additional guidance for protecting specific hazards may be available in Victaulic Application Notes.
 Refer to the Victaulic VortexTM Integrator Portal for the most recent updates, Additional guidance for using hybrid systems for protecting specific hazards may be available from Victaulic or third parties, such as FM Global, that have an interest in protecting specific hazards.